Human Services-Recovery Support Specialist

 Semester(s) Offered: Fall and Spring

-RSS 103 Survey of Clinical Techniques (3.5)(3.5,0)
+RSS 103 Professional Techniques (3.5)(3.5,0)

 In this course, students will study various clinical components necessary to be an effective Recovery Support Specialist.
 Topics include Harm Reduction, Stages of Change and Motivational Interviewing, Trauma Informed Care, Cognitive Behavioral and Strength-Based Interventions, Behavioral Modification Techniques, Working with Families, and Working with Youth.
 Special Note: Only individuals with lived experience as consumers of mental health, substance use disorder, or dual diagnoses services are eligible to take the State exam leading to Certification.
-(1.2) Proficiency Credit: Pass/No Credit: Not Available.
+(1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

 In-District Tuition/Fees: $472.5 (effective 2024/25 academic year)